 It is fairly well known that startup businesses make serious money.
-You can figure out this by numerous sellings of startup companies, their quick presence on commercial market and rumors about huge investments.
-Why all this happens, let’s clarify in this article.
+You can figure out this by numerous successes of startup companies, their quick advance on the commercial market and rumors about huge investments.
+Why does all this happen?

-After a 23-year-old founder of a popular startup became a billionaire many people understand that a startup is the place that involves a lot of money.
+After a 23-year-old founder of a popular startup became a billionaire many people understood that a startup is a thing that can bring a lot of money.
 A real startup boom arose after “The Social Network” movie and after that many IT companies started to work in this direction.
 The idea was simple – everyone wants to get a piece of this pie.
 Today it resembles a gold rush.

 Startup is all about money.
 Do you remember physics and the Law of Conservation of Energy?
 If there is someone who gets money, so there is someone who spends it.
 There is one logical question – why startups are so highly encouraged and promoted?

 Startup creation involves the implementation of some innovations and know-how.
 The whole process of scientific researches and development of new products was very expensive: in order to bring a new product to the market, you had to (in most cases) open a new production factory.
 Scientists lack those money, so this activity was a prerogative of states or big corporations.
 In other words, the rich get richer.
 Only some time later the technological progress allowed ordinary people to open their own business or factory to make the business field more diversified.